agile-ts/agile/README.md

 AgileTs is a global, simple, well-tested State Management Framework implemented in Typescript.
 It offers a reimagined API that focus on **developer experience** and allows you to **quickly** and **easily** manage your States.
-Besides States, AgileTs offers other powerful classes which make your life easier.
+Besides States, AgileTs offers some other powerful apis that make your life easier.
 The philosophy behind AgileTs is simple:

 ### 🚅 Straightforward